Dave Gorman: Terms and Conditions Apply

-In June 2019, it was announced on Chortle that Gorman will be hosting a new TV series on Dave called Terms and Conditions Apply.
-There will be eight one-hour long episodes.
-The format is similar to that of Modern Life Is Goodish, however Gorman shall be joined by guest stars on each episode, competing in various games based on the subjects presented.
+In June 2019, it was announced on Chortle that Gorman would be hosting a new TV series on Dave called Terms and Conditions Apply, with eight one-hour long episodes.
+The format is similar to that of Modern Life Is Goodish, but Gorman was joined by guest stars on each episode, competing in various games based on the subjects presented.
 Filming for the first series took place from 2 July to 29 August 2019.
 It began airing on Dave in October 2019.

 PowerPoint to the People

 On 30 April 2022, Dave Gorman announced another live stage show tour called PowerPoint to the People for autumn 2022.
-It runs from 10 September to 11 November 2022.
-Extra dates have been added since, running from 16 March 2023 until 17 June 2023.
+It originally ran from 10 September to 11 November 2022.

+Extra dates were then added, running from 16 March 2023 until 17 June 2023.
+The tour was extended again up to 13 December 2023.